Small Cell Lung Cancer Treatment (Professional) (cont.)

 The AJCC TNM defines LD as any T, except for T3-4, due to multiple lung nodals that do not fit in a tolerable radiation field, any N, and M0.[

 The IASLC conducted an analysis of clinical TNM staging for SCLC using the sixth edition of the AJCC TNM staging system for lung cancer.
 Survivals for patients with clinical stages I and II disease are significantly different from those for patients with stage III disease with N2 or N3 involvement.[

 Staging procedures for SCLC are important in distinguishing patients with disease limited to their thorax from those with distant metastases.
 At the time of initial diagnosis, approximately two-thirds of patients with SCLC have clinical evidence of metastases; most of the remaining patients have clinical evidence of extensive nodal involvement in the hilar, mediastinal, and sometimes supraclavicular regions.

 Determining the stage of cancer allows an assessment of prognosis and a determination of treatment, particularly when chest radiation therapy or surgical excision is added to chemotherapy for patients with LD.
 If ED is confirmed, further evaluation should be individualized according to the signs and symptoms unique to the individual patient.
 Standard staging procedures include the following:

 The role of positron emission tomography (PET) is still under study.
 SCLC is fluorodeoxyglucose (FDG) avid at the primary site and at metastatic sites.
-PET may be used in staging patients with SCLC who are potential candidates for the addition of thoracic radiation therapy to chemotherapy, as PET may lead to upstaging or downstaging of patients and to alteration of radiation fields due to the identification of additional sites of nodal metastases.
+PET may be used in staging patients with SCLC who are potential candidates for the addition of thoracic radiation therapy to chemotherapy, as PET may lead to upstaging or downstaging of patients and to alteration of radiation fields resulting from the identification of additional sites of nodal metastases.

 eMedicineHealth Public Information from the National Cancer Institute